-The Residential Zone caters for a range of residential types including houses, multiple residential and other residential reflecting local housing needs.
+The Residential Zone caters for a range of residential types including Houses, Multiple residential and Other residential reflecting local housing needs.

-Other uses are not anticipated in the zone except Home based business.
+Except for Home based business, other uses are not anticipated in the zone.

 The zone provides for densities of up to 30 dwellings per hectare.
-To achieve this density, lot sizes will range from 250m2 to 640m2 and may incorporate some built-to-boundary buildings.
+To achieve this density, lot sizes will generally range from 200m2 to 650m2 and may incorporate some built-to-boundary buildings.